shotsakimbo/IP-and-available-port-finder/README.md

 - **-w** hides the command prompt when the it is running
 # ⚠️DISCLAIMER/WARNING⚠️
 - **THIS IS FOR EDUCATIONAL PURPOSES ONLY**
-- This tool is not intended for malicious purposes, such as IP grabbing or any other form of cyber attack.
-I am not responsible for any misuse or damage.
+- I am not responsible for any misuse, damage, or illegal activities resulting from the use of this tool.
+The tool is provided as-is, without any warranty or guarantee of its accuracy, reliability, or suitability for any particular purpose.
-- Use at your own risk
+- By using this tool, you agree to use it at your own risk and take full responsibility for any consequences that may result from its use.
+It is your responsibility to ensure that you use the tool in compliance with all applicable laws and regulations.